Skip to content

 I. Building the .bedpe

 The AQuA tool build_bedpe can create the scaffold for assessing the combinatorial space of all possible 2D interactions using .bed files.
 The resulting output is a .bedpe file, which can be then used to query values from a contact matrix.
+The total set of possible interactions from a build_bedpe self-build is represented in Figure 1.
 For more information about how build_bedpe works, see our Docs.

 In this example, we’ll create two self-interaction .bedpe files, one for each condition (DMSO and HDACi), using their respective peak files.
 We set a minimum distance of 25kb between interaction anchors to avoid short-range contacts near the diagonal, and we restrict interactions to occur within TADs.
 This setup gives us the best chance of capturing interactions anchored in open chromatin with minimal noise from short-range contacts.